-We also recognise the gendered nature of peer-on-peer abuse.
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+We also recognise the gendered nature of child-on-child abuse.
+However, all child-on-child abuse is unacceptable and will be taken seriously.

 Most cases of students hurting other students will be dealt with under our College's Behaviour for Learning and Anti-Bullying Policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour: